khulnasoft/devkit/frontend/dockerfile/docs/reference.md

 special type of comment in the form `# directive=value`.
 A single directive may only be used once.

-Once a comment, empty line or builder instruction has been processed, BuildKit no longer looks for parser directives.
+Once a comment, empty line or builder instruction has been processed, DevKit no longer looks for parser directives.
 Instead it treats anything formatted as a parser directive as a comment and doesn't attempt to validate if it might be a parser directive.
 Therefore, all parser directives must be at the